In addition to the scheduled public courses, we offer standard and customised technical training to meet our customers' needs.

 Machines and systems are becoming more complex and more dependent on software.
 As a response to this, DNV GL has introduced the optional class notation of ISDS.

 This course is intended for personell who have a role related to welding of offshore oil and gas pipelines and production systems.
 The training will give an improved understanding of different material issues related to welding in the offshore industry.

 This course offers an introduction to materials technology applied in the oil and gas offshore industry, covering metallic materials, fabrication methods and material issues encountered in development projects.
 The course will interest engineers within materials, design and manufacturing and fabrication follow-up.

-The DNV offshore pipeline training programme is built up as a module concept, offering courses covering all aspects of pipeline technology from concept to operation.
+The DNV GL offshore pipeline training programme is built up as a module concept, offering courses covering all aspects of pipeline technology from concept to operation.
 These courses will interest both new and experienced engineers, as it includes courses from a generic basic level to specialist courses into each subject area.

 This course will give the participants an overview and background of the DNV-RP-A203, and the qualification work process presented therein.
 Technology qualification can be applied for components, equipment and systems, which can be defined as new technology.
-The Course is available to help guide you through the principles and tools available.
+The course is available to help guide you through the principles and tools available.

-The DNV subsea courses give you insight based on the Recommended Practices covering aspects of subsea technology from the concept stage to operation.
+The DNV GL subsea courses give you insight based on the Recommended Practices covering aspects of subsea technology from the concept stage to operation.
 Courses are of interest for professionals, as well as new and experienced engineers, as courses range from basic generic introduction to specialist subject level.